Optimization

 Claude

 Claude handles longer, more nuanced answers and does especially well with complex legal questions requiring multi-step reasoning.
-For a family law firm, that might mean covering "How is child custody decided in Florida?" along with "What factors affect a judge's custody decision?", "How can I modify a custody agreement?", and "What is the difference between legal custody and physical custody in Florida?"
-Claude rewards comprehensive treatment of complex topics.
+For a family law firm, that means covering "How is child custody decided in Florida?" alongside "What factors affect a judge's custody decision?", "How can I modify a custody agreement?", and "What is the difference between legal custody and physical custody in Florida?"
+Claude rewards comprehensive treatment.

 Gemini

-Google's Gemini integrates with Search and works across multiple Google products.
+Google's Gemini integrates with Search and works across Google Workspace, Android, and Chrome.
 It processes multi-modal content and favors well-structured, entity-rich pages.
-Gemini visibility means your content, structured data, and Google Business Profile all need to be aligned and consistent.
+Gemini visibility means content, structured data, and Google Business Profile all need to be aligned.

 AEO vs. SEO vs. GEO: Understanding the Landscape